Cognigy/Documentation/docs/en/docs/voicegateway/webapp/streaming.md

 # Streaming

 !!! danger
     Starting from release 4.72, this feature is unavailable.
-We are currently working on enhancing its quality, and we will notify you once the feature becomes accessible.
+We are working on enhancing its quality, and we will inform you once the feature becomes available.

 In the context of Text-to-Speech (TTS), _streaming_ technology enables instant speech responses from voice agents, creating a more seamless and natural conversational experience for users.